TomsCodeVault/NodeMasterClass-03/README.md

 # Testing the gui application #

-To start, clone this project to you local machine, fill in the fields in the config.js file and start the server.
+To start, clone this project to your local machine, fill in the fields in the config.js file and start the server.
 Then, open a browser and go to localhost.com.

 The application will allow you to: